zandigohar/ABAQUS/README.md

       This may make graphics low quality, transparent or disatisfactory.\
       To resolve this issue use:\
 	      ```sudo XLIB_SKIP_ARGB_VISUALS=1 /var/DassaultSystemes/SIMULIA/Commands/abq2016 cae -mesa```
+      If license error occured, start the license manager again.

  Appendix